sam1penny/compiler-front-end/README.md

-An SLR(1) compiler, written in OCaml
+A purely functional regular expressions library, lexer and SLR(1) parser, written in OCaml.